 A Commitment to Reliable, Affordable, and Environmentally Responsible Power

-PNM Resources is focused on safely providing reliable, affordable, and environmentally responsible power.
+PNM Resources is focused on safely providing affordable, reliable, and environmentally responsible power.
 Our Texas utility, Texas-New Mexico Power Company (TNMP), provides transmission and distribution services, and does not own any generation resources.
 Our New Mexico utility, Public Service Company of New Mexico (PNM) provides integrated electricity services that include the generation, transmission, and distribution of electricity for retail electric customers.
-PNM Resources is developing strategies to provide reliable and affordable power while transforming PNM Resources' generation resources to a cleaner energy portfolio by reducing carbon dioxide emissions.
+PNM is developing strategies to affordably and reliably transform PNM's generation resources to a cleaner energy portfolio by reducing carbon dioxide emissions.
 In 2019, PNM announced its goal to to achieve a 100% emission-free generation portfolio by 2040 and became the first U.S. investor-owned utility to do so.

-PNM Resources has ownership interests in a number of different power generation facilities that provide energy to its New Mexico customers.
-Because PNM Resources is a regulated electric utility with nearly all of its generation resources dedicated to serving customers in its regulated jurisdictions, it does not have exposure to stranded assets based on the fluctuation of market prices for its products that other energy companies (such as oil and gas producers) may experience.
-PNM Resources has exposure to impairments from stranded generation assets only if it is not permitted by the New Mexico Public Regulation Commission (NMPRC) to recover its investments.
-Under certain circumstances, such as described in Note 1 below, the company may agree to forego partial recovery of its investments in a negotiated regulatory settlement.
-Commissions, such as the NMPRC, approve both the addition of new generation resources to serve customers and the timeframe which those resources should serve customers and be recovered through retail rates, essentially approving both the assets and the associated useful life.
-Should a commission mandate the stranding of an existing asset without allowing a utility to recover its investment, the utility has the opportunity to appeal that decision to a higher governing body such as the state supreme court.
+Our regulated utility, PNM, has ownership interests in a number of different power generation facilities that provide energy to its New Mexico customers.
+Because PNM is a regulated electric utility with nearly all of its generation resources dedicated to serving customers in its regulated service areas, it does not have exposure to stranded assets based on the fluctuation of market prices for its products that other energy companies (such as oil and gas producers) may experience.
+PNM has exposure to impairments from stranded generation assets only if it is not permitted by the New Mexico Public Regulation Commission (NMPRC) to recover its investments.
+Under certain circumstances, such as described in Note 1 below, PNM may agree to forego partial recovery of its investments through a negotiated regulatory settlement that resolves multiple issues.
+The NMPRC approves both the addition of new generation resources to serve customers and the timeframe over which those resources should serve customers and be recovered through retail rates, essentially approving both the assets and the associated useful life.
+Should a commission mandate the stranding of an existing asset without allowing a utility to recover its investment, the utility has the opportunity to appeal that decision to the state supreme court.